![[Simplifing AI agents with powerful models and ontologies#^agents-inherit-confusion]]

 - The named pains the organisation is paying for every day

-- A methodology decision per domain - which approach fits, and the implementation principles that survive any tool change
+- A method per gap, and the implementation principles that survive any tool change

-- Named owners - the people walking out with a concrete to-do for each domain, connected upward to the leadership level that can resource it
+- Named owners - the people walking out with a concrete to-do, connected upward to the leadership level that can resource it

 ^outcomes